2012–2013 North American drought: California

 California had been experiencing a drought since 2011.
 In 2013 the total rainfall was less than 34% of what was expected.
 Many regions of the state accumulated less rainfall in 2013 than any other year on record.
 As a result of this, many fish species were threatened.
 Streams and rivers were so low that fish couldn't get to their spawning grounds, and survival rates of any eggs that are laid were expected to be low.
 Lack of rainfall had caused the mouths of rivers to be blocked off by sand bars which further prevents fish from reaching their spawning grounds.
 Stafford Lehr, Chief of Fisheries within the California Department of Fish and Wildlife says that 95% of winter run salmon didn't survive in 2013.
 Not only did the drought severely affect fishing, but also agriculture.
 Decreasing rainfall amounts and increasing temperatures cause agriculture to be much more challenging due to increasing rates of evapotranspiration.

 In response to heightening drought conditions, California tightened fishing restrictions in many areas of the state.
 Streams and rivers on the northern coast had unprecedented amounts of fishing bans.
 In February 2015 the California Fish and Game Commission voted unanimously to further tighten regulations on both recreational and commercial fishing.
 The U.S. Endangered Species Act listed steelhead as threatened and coho salmon as endangered.
 The California Department of Fish and Wildlife closed dozens of streams and rivers to fishing in 2014.
 Lehr said that he fears coho salmon may go completely extinct south of the Golden Gate Bridge in the near future.
 In early 2014 the main stems of the Eel, Mad, Smith, Van Duzen, and Mattole rivers were closed pending additional rainfall.
 Large areas of the Russian and American rivers were closed indefinitely.
 Most rivers in San Mateo, Santa Cruz and Monterey counties were also closed pending further rainfall.
 Other actions were also taken, such as releasing more water from the Kent Dam in hopes of raising the levels in the Lagunitas Creek watershed – one of the last spawning grounds that wild coho can still reach.

 Protesters said that banning fishing will disrupt the economy and threaten the livelihoods of individuals who rely on salmon fishing during the winters.
-Officials felt that it will help prevent species that are already in trouble from slipping to extinction.
+Officials felt that it would help prevent species that are already at risk of extinction.

 Canada

-The drought affected Canada mainly in the east in Ontario, Quebec, and the Atlantic provinces where there was record setting heat and very little rainfall.
+The drought affected Canada mainly in the east in Ontario, Quebec, and the Atlantic provinces, where there was record setting heat and very little rainfall.
 Summer crops in these areas were affected and the price of produce, particularly corn and soybeans, was expected to increase.